 Tour Guide Wines can’t deliver to these 15 states: AL, AR, DE, IN, KY, LA, MS, NJ, ND, OK, RI, SC, UT, WV, WY

-Tour Guide Wines offers several customer service channels, so you have options whether you’re more comfortable on the phone or in writing.
-The easiest methods are via Tour Guide Wines email address or by filling out a contact form on the website.
-The company’s preferred method, however, seems to be via the phone.
+Tour Guide Wines has a few ways you can get in touch with them, whether you prefer to talk on the phone or write.
+The easiest ways are through the Tour Guide Wines email address or by filling out a contact form on the website.
+However, it seems like they prefer you to call them.

 It’s good that Tour Guide Wines offers a few different avenues of contact, but I can’t help but feel the whole setup is a little old-fashioned.
 Tour Guide Wines’ phone number seems to be the preferred method of contact is easier to find than its email address, and there’s no live chat option at all.
 If you don’t mind calling the number whenever you have a question or concern, then this isn’t much of an issue at all.